Heisman Trophy Winners Who Were NFL Busts

 Manziel wasn't long for college.
 He spent just two seasons with the Aggies before making the leap to the NFL.
 The Cleveland Browns selected him with the No. 22 overall pick of the first round in the 2014 NFL draft.

-At 5-foot-11 and 3/4 inches, Manziel was the shortest quarterback selected in the first round (until 5-foot-10 Kyler Murray in 2019), but drug and alcohol issues ended Manziel's NFL career after two seasons.
+At 5-foot-11, Manziel was the shortest quarterback selected in the first round (until 5-foot-10 Kyler Murray in 2019), but drug and alcohol issues ended Manziel's NFL career after two seasons.

 Drafted: 2006, first round, No. 10